NE-Collegiate-Cyber-Defense-League/website/content/en/history/2025/index.md

 ---
 title: "NECCDC 2025"
-description: This year, competitors worked to defend a healthcare company by minimizing third-party risk and securing systems against cyber threats.
+description: Competitors worked to defend a healthcare company by minimizing third-party risk and securing systems against cyber threats.
 The competition was hosted by Roger Williams University and would not have been possible without their support.
 weight: 2
 date: 2024-10-05
 ---